A strategy in expanding and maintaining your network

 Note* You may not value the same characteristics as me and that is fine, feel free to make your own assessment.

 The third tier, is the characteristics of game changers.
-A person who poses these characteristics will poses the power to make a huge difference in your life.
+People who have these characteristics will possess the power to make a huge difference in your life.

 Tier 3: Game Changers

 7. Value Driven